javascript-tutorial/en.javascript.info/6-data-storage/01-cookie/article.md

 **So if we solely rely on `samesite` to provide protection, then old browsers will be vulnerable.**

-But we surely can use `samesite` together with other protection measures, like xsrf tokens, to add an additional layer of defence and then, in the future, when old browsers die out, we'll probably be able to drop xsrf tokens.
+But we surely can use `samesite` together with other protection measures, like xsrf tokens, to add layer of defence and then, in the future, when old browsers die out, we'll probably be able to drop xsrf tokens.

 ## httpOnly